seroneymatoke/folder-synchronization/README.md

-I apologize for the oversight.
-Let's fix that.
-Here's a more detailed `README.md` written completely in Markdown for your file synchronization tool:

----

 # File Synchronization Tool 📂

 A robust tool designed to mirror the content of one directory (source) into another (replica).
 It offers efficient synchronization with data integrity checks and real-time progress feedback.